wyankai/Assignment-1/README.md

 The website serves as a platform for fans and potential fans who want to learn more about the band's history and the band members.

 ## Design Process

-Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+The website is for fans and potential fans who want to learn more about the band.
+This website help to provide informations such as the band's profile, schedule, latest album, notice, as well as their latest MVs.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a the crweator of the website, I want to create a platform that can gather all the information on the band in one spot, so that more potential fans or fans can learn more about the group.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory)